intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#301 - "Design is a successive process of refinment - but know when to call it done"

+\#302 - "Elegance.
+Simplicity.
+Economy.
+Less is more"

 \#4xx - On Building/Making Things
 ====
-\#401 - A Minimal Viable Product (MVP) - released into production - with user feedback - is worth more than all of your business plans, designs, woulda, coulda, shoulda.
+\#401 - "A Minimal Viable Product (MVP) - released into production - with user feedback - is worth more than all of your business plans, designs, woulda, coulda, shoulda."

 \#5xx - On The Art of Managing a Business
 ====

-\#501 - Misplaced assumptions are the root of all fuck-ups
+\#501 - "Misplaced assumptions are the root of all fuck-ups."

-\#502 - Meetings should be short, focused, and prep work should be done in advance.
+\#502 - "Meetings should be short, focused, and prep work should be done in advance."

-\#503 - Preparation, dissemination, and review of meeting material should occur prior to the meeting.
-Fire people who violate this rule more than once.
+\#503 - "Preparation, dissemination, and review of meeting material should occur prior to the meeting.
+Fire people who violate this rule more than once."

-\#504 - The purpose of a meeting should be to reach a decision - not chew the fat, meander, or seek to inform (send an email, post a wiki page, publish a position paper).
+\#504 - "The purpose of a meeting should be to reach a decision - not chew the fat, meander, or seek to inform (send an email, post a wiki page, publish a position paper)."

-\#505 - Invitees to a meeting should be kept to a minimum - invitees should be either one of the decision makers, or key subject matter specialists.
+\#505 - "Invitees to a meeting should be kept to a minimum - invitees should be either one of the decision makers, or key subject matter specialists."

+\#506 - "You can survive a long time with $1 of profit on every deal/sale"

 \#6xx - On Negotiating
 ====

-\#601 - Always leave something on the table, for a mutual win-win feeling.
+\#601 - "Always leave something on the table, for a mutual win-win feeling."

-\#602 - Always be willing to walk away from the deal.
+\#602 - "Always be willing to walk away from the deal."

-\#603 - Upon shaking hands, if their hands are cold and sweaty - walk away - you are about to get fucked over.
+\#603 - "Upon shaking hands, if their hands are cold and sweaty - walk away - you are about to get fucked over."

-\#604 - If they are hosting the venue, or host in their offices - pay attention to the small details in the courtesies extended.
+\#604 - "If they are hosting the venue, or host in their offices - pay attention to the small details in the courtesies extended."

+\#605 - "Read the fine print - and refuse to sign anything that you haven't read thoroughly"

+\#606 - "If they are unwilling to sign a formal agreement - walk away."